-Roofing including roof space

-Repair category 1

-Notes No significant defects evident.
+Roofing including roof space Repair category 2 Notes Roof: There is weathering to the tiled roof covering together with moss accumulation.
+There is a missing ridge tile.
+There is some deterioration to pointing at cement verges.
+There is weathering to flat roof details to bay window formations.
+Flat roofs will have a limited life expectancy.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+Roof Space: No obvious significant defects were noted within the limitations of the inspection.

 Rainwater fittings

 Repair category 1

-Notes No significant defects evident.
+Notes There is some vegetation growth in the gutters.